microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/userPrompts/userPrompts.md

 User Prompts can only be created inside of a [Command](../command/command.md).
 To get started, [Create the extension project](../../getting-started/create-your-first-extension.md#create-the-extension-project) and [Add your first command](../../getting-started/create-your-first-extension.md#add-your-first-command).

-Next, see the [UserPromptSample](./../../../../New_Extensibility_Model/Samples/UserPromptSample) sample for a full example of creating an extension that displays a User Prompt.

 ## Work with user prompts

 This guide covers the following scenarios for working with User Prompts: